Release notes: Format style

 A release note is usually a terse summary of recent changes, enhancements and bug fixes in a particular software release.
 It is not a substitute for user guides.
 Release notes are frequently written in the present tense and provide information that is clear, correct, and complete.

 A proposal for an open-specification exists and is called Release Notes Schema Specification.

-Prominent examples (mainly software)

-The following list is a selection of major software from different branches, such as software games, operating systems, automotive, CAD design, etc.